 Before your stomach is able to digest kratom, it needs to break down the capsule coating.
-This slows down the onset of kratom, slow down its release and, according to users, may weaken the effects of kratom altogether.
+This slows down the onset of kratom, slows down its release, and, according to users, may weaken the effects of kratom altogether.

 Regardless of what capsules are made of, they may contain additives such as preservatives.
 Sometimes these can be harmful.
 While this may not affect you right away, harmful substances can accumulate in your body over time and negatively affect your health.

 Kratom Capsules Make Your Kidneys and Liver Work Harder

 Your liver and kidneys will need to work extra to digest and excrete the coating of the capsules.
 Especially if you take more capsules.

 Without a proper, balanced diet, too much gelatin can also be harmful to the liver and kidneys.
 Because of that, people with kidneys and liver issues should avoid taking gelatin capsules.